Skip to content

 Points

 Is meant to represent the relative complexity of the Task, amount of work needed to complete the Task.
+The field can be enabled or disabled in the Project settings.

 Note that if the team won't use Points, the administrator can hide the field in the Entity Manager.